Shekharrajak/ng-bokeh/README.md

 ## Build

+Run `ng build ng-bokeh` to build the library and usable in bokeh-tester application.

-Run `ng build` to build the project.
+Run `ng build bokeh-tester` to build the project application.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test bokeh-tester` to execute the unit tests via [Karma](https://karma-runner.github.io) for tester application and for bokeh angular library `ng test ng-bokeh`.

 ## Running end-to-end tests